 ADDITIONAL TERMS SPECIFIC TO USE OF THE CAPACITY ASSESSMENT TOOLS AND COMMUNITY ORGANIZING EVALUATION COMPENDIUM

-The Alliance for Justice has created the Advocacy Capacity Tool (ACT), the International Advocacy Capacity Tool (IACT), PowerCheck, and Resources for Evaluating Community Organizing (RECO) (collectively, the “Tools”) which are free capacity assessment and evaluation tools available via its Bolder Advocacy website.
+Alliance for Justice has created the Advocacy Capacity Tool (ACT), ACT!Quick, the International Advocacy Capacity Tool (IACT), PowerCheck, and Resources for Evaluating Community Organizing (RECO) (collectively, the “Tools”) which are free capacity assessment and evaluation tools available via its Bolder Advocacy website.
 The following terms and conditions apply to information collected via these Tools:

 - We do not provide, sell, or rent email addresses to anyone outside the organization.